Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Don't want to buy a mining rig?
 Check out an easier way to get BTC

-Check out Bitcoin ATMs
+Check Rothbard's Bitcoin ATMs

 When is it worth mining BTC, and when is it better to buy Bitcoin?